nauam/Courses/docs/administration/configuration/plugins/configuring.md

 ### Logging

 Logging plugins consist of Readers and Writers, and Log File Storage.
-QW Control has a built-in Reader/Writer called the **Local File Log** that is used by default.
+Rundeck has a built-in Reader/Writer called the **Local File Log** that is used by default.

-Logging plugins are enabled in the `qwcontrol-config` file or [Configuration Management](/manual/configuration-mgmt/configmgmt.md).
+Logging plugins are enabled in the `rundeck-config` file or [Configuration Management](/manual/configuration-mgmt/configmgmt.md).
 You should add an entry identifying the plugin by its "provider name".
 For Java plugins, this provider name is defined in the Java code.
 For Groovy plugins, the provider name is usually just the name of the Groovy script file, such as "MyStreamingLogWriterPlugin".

 To add StreamingLogWriter plugins, add a comma separated list to this entry, note that this will enable these plugins in addition to the **Local File Log Writer**:

-- `qwcontrol.execution.logs.streamingWriterPlugins`
+- `rundeck.execution.logs.streamingWriterPlugins`
   - example value: `MyStreamingLogWriterPlugin,otherPlugin`

 To change the StreamingLogReader plugin.
 Note that this will replace the **Local File Log Reader**, but will not disable the **Local File Log Writer**:

-- `qwcontrol.execution.logs.streamingReaderPlugin`
+- `rundeck.execution.logs.streamingReaderPlugin`
   - example value: `MyStreamingLogReaderPlugin`

 To disable the **Local File Log Writer**:

-- `qwcontrol.execution.logs.localFileStorageEnabled`
+- `rundeck.execution.logs.localFileStorageEnabled`
   - value: `false`

 To configure a ExecutionFileStorage plugin:

-- `qwcontrol.execution.logs.fileStoragePlugin`
+- `rundeck.execution.logs.fileStoragePlugin`
   - example value: `MyFileStoragePlugin`

-Also, if `localFileStorageEnabled` is `false`, but no `streamingReaderPlugin` is enabled, then QW Control will still default to using the **Local File Log Writer**.
+Also, if `localFileStorageEnabled` is `false`, but no `streamingReaderPlugin` is enabled, then Rundeck will still default to using the **Local File Log Writer**.

 The ExecutionFileStorage plugins also have some associated configuration values that can be used to tune the behavior of the plugins:

-- `qwcontrol.execution.logs.fileStorage.storageRetryCount`
+- `rundeck.execution.logs.fileStorage.storageRetryCount`
   - The number of `store` attempts to try before giving up for a single log file
   - default value: `1`
-- `qwcontrol.execution.logs.fileStorage.storageRetryDelay`
+- `rundeck.execution.logs.fileStorage.storageRetryDelay`
   - Time to wait between retry attempts
   - default value: `60` (seconds)
-- `qwcontrol.execution.logs.fileStorage.retrievalRetryCount`
+- `rundeck.execution.logs.fileStorage.retrievalRetryCount`
   - The number of `retrieve` attempts to try before giving up for a single log file
   - default value: `3`
-- `qwcontrol.execution.logs.fileStorage.retrievalRetryDelay`
+- `rundeck.execution.logs.fileStorage.retrievalRetryDelay`
   - Time to wait between retry attempts
   - default value: `60` (seconds)
-- `qwcontrol.execution.logs.fileStorage.remotePendingDelay`
+- `rundeck.execution.logs.fileStorage.remotePendingDelay`
   - Grace time to allow after an execution finishes.
 Clients will see a "pending" message within this period after an execution finishes, even if the storage plugin is unable to find the log file.
 After this time period, they will see a "not found" message if the plugin is unable to find the log file.
   - default value: `120` (seconds)
-- `qwcontrol.execution.logs.fileStorage.retrievalTasks.concurrencyLimit`
+- `rundeck.execution.logs.fileStorage.retrievalTasks.concurrencyLimit`
   - concurrency for retrieval tasks
   - default: 5
-- `qwcontrol.execution.logs.fileStorage.storageTasks.concurrencyLimit`
+- `rundeck.execution.logs.fileStorage.storageTasks.concurrencyLimit`
   - concurrency for storage tasks
   - default: 10
-- `qwcontrol.execution.logs.fileStorage.scheduledTasks.poolSize`
+- `rundeck.execution.logs.fileStorage.scheduledTasks.poolSize`
   - threadpool size for log storage retry scheduling (retries)
   - default: 5

 For plugins that support Partial/Checkpoint log storage, these additional configuration properties can be set:

-- `qwcontrol.execution.logs.fileStorage.checkpoint.time.interval` default: `30s` (30 seconds)
+- `rundeck.execution.logs.fileStorage.checkpoint.time.interval` default: `30s` (30 seconds)
   - This is the time interval between submitting a new partial log storage request
-- `qwcontrol.execution.logs.fileStorage.checkpoint.time.minimum` default: `30s` (30 seconds)
+- `rundeck.execution.logs.fileStorage.checkpoint.time.minimum` default: `30s` (30 seconds)
   - This is the minimum time to wait until the first partial log storage request
-- `qwcontrol.execution.logs.fileStorage.checkpoint.fileSize.minimum` default: `0` (no minimum)
+- `rundeck.execution.logs.fileStorage.checkpoint.fileSize.minimum` default: `0` (no minimum)
   - This is the minimum file size before the first partial log storage request
-- `qwcontrol.execution.logs.fileStorage.checkpoint.fileSize.increment` default: `0` (no minimum increment)
+- `rundeck.execution.logs.fileStorage.checkpoint.fileSize.increment` default: `0` (no minimum increment)
   - this is the file size change increment required before submitting another partial log storage request

 #### Logging Plugin Configuration